f5devcentral/xcmcndemoguide/README.rst

 .. figure:: assets/layer-3.png

 Deploy with Terraform
 ~~~~~~~~~~~~~~~~~~~~~~~

-Deploy the Terraform code for "Cloud C" by running the script **./cloud-C-setup.sh**.
+1. Deploy the Terraform code for "Cloud C" by running the script **./cloud-C-setup.sh**.

 .. code:: bash

      ./cloud-C-setup.sh

-You can check status in the F5 Distributed Cloud Console, **Cloud and Edge Sites**, **Site List** and check the **Health Score**.
+2. You can check status in the F5 Distributed Cloud Console, **Cloud and Edge Sites**, **Site List** and check the **Health Score**.
 It may take some time to provision the node.

 .. figure:: assets/xc/cloud_c_ready.png

 Create Global Network
 ~~~~~~~~~~~~~~~~~~~~~

 Assuming you now have your Cloud C confirmed, let's move on to create and configure a Global Network in Cloud A VPC site.

-Open the service menu and proceed to **Cloud and Edge Sites**.
+1. Open the service menu and proceed to **Cloud and Edge Sites**.

 .. figure:: assets/cloud_c_aws_1.png

-In **Site Management** select **AWS VPC Sites** to see the site created.
+2. In **Site Management** select **AWS VPC Sites** to see the site created.

 .. figure:: assets/cloud_c_aws_2.png

-Open the menu of Cloud A site and select **Manage Configuration**.
+3. Open the menu of Cloud A site and select **Manage Configuration**.

 .. figure:: assets/cloud_c_aws_3.png

-In order to enable the editing mode, click **Edit Configuration**.
+4. In order to enable the editing mode, click **Edit Configuration**.

 .. figure:: assets/cloud_c_aws_4.png

-Scroll down to the **Networking Config** and click **Edit Configuration**.
+5. Scroll down to the **Networking Config** and click **Edit Configuration**.

 .. figure:: assets/cloud_c_aws_5.png

-Open the drop down menu to select global networks to connect and click **Add Item** to start creating Global Network.
+6. Open the drop down menu to select global networks to connect and click **Add Item** to start creating Global Network.

 .. figure:: assets/cloud_c_aws_6.png

-Open the list of the Global Virtual Networks and click **Create new Virtual Network**.
+7. Open the list of the Global Virtual Networks and click **Create new Virtual Network**.

 .. figure:: assets/cloud_c_aws_7.png

-First, give it a *unique* name (ex. yourlastname-arcadia-global).
+8. First, give it a *unique* name (ex. yourlastname-arcadia-global).
 Then move on and select type of network in the drop down menu.
 For this use case we will need Global Network.
 Finally, click **Continue** to proceed.

 .. figure:: assets/cloud_c_aws_8.png

-Take a look at the Network and click **Add Item**.
+9. Take a look at the Network and click **Add Item**.

 .. figure:: assets/cloud_c_aws_9.png

-The created Global Network will appear in the site configuration.
+10. The created Global Network will appear in the site configuration.
 Look it through and click **Apply**.

 .. figure:: assets/cloud_c_aws_10.png

-To complete the process we will click **Save and Exit**.
+11. To complete the process we will click **Save and Exit**.

 .. figure:: assets/cloud_c_aws_11.png

 Now we will add the Global Network we created to Cloud C, AWS VPC site.
 We can do this connectivity since there is non-overlapping IP space.
 If you recall, Cloud A is configured with 10.0.0.0/16 CIDR, and Cloud C is configured with 192.168.0.0/16 CIDR.

-Open the Cloud C site menu and select **Manage Configuration** to add the Global Network to AWS VPC site.
+12. Open the Cloud C site menu and select **Manage Configuration** to add the Global Network to AWS VPC site.

 .. figure:: assets/cloud_c_aws_12.png

-Enable editing configuration by clicking **Edit Configuration**.
+13. Enable editing configuration by clicking **Edit Configuration**.

 .. figure:: assets/cloud_c_aws_13.png

-Scroll down the configuration and click **Edit Configuration** under **Networking Config**.
+14. Scroll down the configuration and click **Edit Configuration** under **Networking Config**.

 .. figure:: assets/cloud_c_aws_14.png

-First, enable showing advanced fields, and then select the global network to connect.
+15. First, enable showing advanced fields, and then select the global network to connect.
 Click **Add Item**.

 .. figure:: assets/cloud_c_aws_15.png

-Open the list of networks and select the one we created earlier.
+16. Open the list of networks and select the one we created earlier.
 Then add it by clicking **Add Item**.

 .. figure:: assets/cloud_c_aws_16.png

-Apply the updated configuration to the Site by clicking **Apply**.
+17. Apply the updated configuration to the Site by clicking **Apply**.

 .. figure:: assets/cloud_c_aws_10.png

-Take a look at the configuration and complete updating by clicking **Save and Exit**.
+18. Take a look at the configuration and complete updating by clicking **Save and Exit**.

 .. figure:: assets/cloud_c_aws_11.png

 Update Routes
 ~~~~~~~~~~~~~~

 Next we need to specify routes in the clouds.
 In this demo we already did it.

-You can take a look at the screenshot taken from Cloud A below.
+1. You can take a look at the screenshot taken from Cloud A below.

 .. figure:: assets/cloud_c_routes.png

+2. Go explore!
+Navigate to the Cloud B site and review those route tables too.
+What routes exist?

 Test Application
 ~~~~~~~~~~~~~~~~~

 Now let's test the connected modules.

-We will open the site and see that now all the modules are active, including the Transactions.
+1. We will open the site and see that now all the modules are active, including the Transactions.

 .. figure:: assets/cloud_c_app.png

-Let's now take a look at site monitoring and visibility.
+2. Let's now take a look at site monitoring and visibility.
 Navigate to **Site Connectivity** and then move on to **Site Networking**.

 .. figure:: assets/monitoring_0.png